PureDarwin/puredarwin.github.io/index.md

 ### What is Darwin?

-Darwin is the open source operating system from Apple that forms the base for macOS.
+Darwin is an open-source *Unix-like* operating system released by Apple Inc. that forms the base for macOS.

 ### What is PureDarwin?

-The goal of this project is to make
+The goal of PureDarwin is to make
 Darwin more usable by providing an installation ISO, documentation, and add-on software.
 You are welcome to